themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 * [Endometriosis Nutrition and Holistic Support](https://www.facebook.com/groups/EndometriosisNutritionandHolisticsupportGroup/) provides nutritional advice, holistic support, and a community of fellow endo patients.
 * [Rebellious Endometriosis Sisters](https://www.facebook.com/groups/endoempowered/) is the support group for Melissa Turner's Endo Empowered members .
 * [Ask Me About My Uterus](https://medium.com/ask-me-about-my-uterus) is Abby Norman's site which has informative articles and personal stories written by herself and fellow endo patients.
-* [EndoWhat?](https://www.endowhat.com/) is a film created by endo patient Shannon Cohn to educate and bring more widespread awareness to the disease.

 ## More Resources:

 * Phendo
+* [EndoWhat?](https://www.endowhat.com/) is a film created by endo patient Shannon Cohn to educate and bring more widespread awareness to the disease.
+It've available for public screening.
 * Racial Bias
 * Gender Baias ?
 * Inclusive Care and Language: Trans and Non binary individuals